shopware5/shopware/UPGRADE-5.6.md

 * Added new block `frontend_listing_box_article_badges_inner` to `themes/Frontend/Bare/frontend/listing/product-box/product-badges.tpl`
 * Added event `Shopware_Models_Order_Document_Filter_Config` to modify config settings for document creation
 * Added `_config` property to class `Shopware_Models_Document_Order` to make it usable while model creation
+* Added new parameter to prevent certain exceptions from cluttering your logs.
+See [Disable logging of specific exceptions](###Disable logging of specific exceptions) for more details

 ### Changes